 One of the most highly misunderstood concepts in Photoshop is alpha channels.
 What are they for and why do we use them?
 Today we will discuss everything you need to know about Alpha Channels and how useful they are in Photoshop.

-What even are alpha channels?
+What are alpha channels?

 One of the most common uses of photoshop is compositing.
 Compositing, in turn, is the process of overlaying one image on top of another to create a new image from the stack of individual image elements.
+When you put one image on top of another, one important factor you need to take into account is the transparency of each pixels.

 In the example above, the image of the sliced apple would surely have been cut out from its background before being placed onto the final image.
 This is easy enough to do for one image that is used once.